viluon/Desktox/README.md

 A GUI library utilising `desktox-buffer` and `desktox-handler`, contains a set of graphical UI elements.

 ### `desktox-utils`
-Numerous utility functions shared among the other packages.
+Various utility functions shared among the other packages.

 ## Documentation
 The source code is documented in an [LDoc](https://github.com/stevedonovan/LDoc/) style.
-In the future, the documentation will be available online with [GitHub Pages](pages.github.com).
+In the future, the documentation will be available online with [GitHub Pages](https://pages.github.com).

+## License
+Desktox is a work of Andrew Kvapil, also known as viluon, copyleft 2016, all rights reversed.
+All packages of Desktox are available under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/) unless stated otherwise.